JSS95/dawiq/doc/source/explanation/optional-vs-default.rst

     However if we used it, user must import :mod:`dawiq` upon dataclass definition to filter the sentinel.
     This is undesirable because we want to separate the core side and GUI side, so we bite the bullet and use ``None``.

-This is the limitation of DaWiQ and in fact is an intended behavior.
+This is the limitation of DaWiQ, and in fact is an intended behavior.
-It is because defining a dedicated sentinel object makes things ugly when we serialize the data or construct nested dataclass.

 Workaround
 ----------